Frequently Asked Questions (FAQ’s)

 There are no Flying Circus provided activities on non-airshow days.

 If one of the Flying Circus staff is available, they are usually happy to give a short tour and talk about the aircraft.
-If it preferable that just one of the scout leaders make the request, rather than have the entire troop descend on them.
+It is preferable that just one of the scout leaders make the request, rather than have the entire troop show up en-mass.

 No. However, the pilot has the final decision on any passenger flights.
 Scouts younger than 8-9, will be better off in the Cub or Champ (closed cockpit), or flying with a parent/leader in the dual passenger, open cockpit Waco.
 All others should have no problem flying in the open cockpit aircraft.